Bereshit (parashah): The Sabbath

 In Exodus 35:1–3, just before issuing the instructions for the Tabernacle, Moses told the Israelites that no one should work on the Sabbath, specifying that one must not kindle fire on the Sabbath.

 In Leviticus 23:1–3, God told Moses to repeat the Sabbath commandment to the people, calling the Sabbath a holy convocation.

 The prophet Isaiah taught in Isaiah 1:12–13 that iniquity is inconsistent with the Sabbath.
 In Isaiah 58:13–14, the prophet taught that if people turn away from pursuing or speaking of business on the Sabbath and call the Sabbath a delight, then God will make them ride upon the high places of the earth and will feed them with the heritage of Jacob.
 And in Isaiah 66:23, the prophet taught that in times to come, from one Sabbath to another, all people will come to worship God.

 The prophet Jeremiah taught in Jeremiah 17:19–27 that the fate of Jerusalem depended on whether the people abstained from work on the Sabbath, refraining from carrying burdens outside their houses and through the city gates.

 The prophet Ezekiel told in Ezekiel 20:10–22 how God gave the Israelites God's Sabbaths to be a sign between God and them, but the Israelites rebelled against God by profaning the Sabbaths, provoking God to pour out God's fury upon them, but God stayed God's hand.

 In Nehemiah 13:15–22, Nehemiah told how he saw some treading winepresses on the Sabbath, and others bringing all manner of burdens into Jerusalem on the Sabbath day, so when it began to be dark before the Sabbath, he commanded that the city gates be shut and not opened till after the Sabbath and directed the Levites to keep the gates to sanctify the Sabbath.

 The Garden of Eden

 Ezekiel 28:12–16 also tells a Garden of Eden story, which like Genesis 2:11–12; 3:1–24 involves precious stones, transgression, cherubs, and exile.
 And Ezekiel 47:6–9, 12 echoes Genesis 2:8–9, using images of the idyllic Garden of Eden to foretell idyllic future times.

+Ruth

-When Ruth clung (dabkah) to Naomi in Ruth 1:14, the text uses the same verb as Genesis 2:24 uses in to say how a man "clings (dabak) to his wife, so that they become one flesh."
+When Ruth clung (dabkah) to Naomi in Ruth 1:14, the text uses the same verb as Genesis 2:24 uses to state that a man "clings (dabak) to his wife, so that they become one flesh".

 Genesis chapter 5

-1 Chronicles 1:1–4 repeats the names of Adam's line recounted in Genesis 5.
+1 Chronicles 1:1–4 briefly summarises the names of Adam's line recounted in Genesis 5.